Aspects and Importance of Essential Elements in Contract Law

 Intention

-Contracting parties should intend to create a legal agreement in order to fulfil their promise.
+Contracting parties should intend to create a legal agreement to fulfill their promise.
 The presence of intention in the contract is significant because all agreements are not considered binding contracts and the same is not enforceable by a court of law.

 Parties can enter into contractual relationships with different types of contracts.
 Description of different types of contact along with their impact is as follows...